 for God is not a God of confusion but of peace, as in all the churches of the saints.1 Corinthians 14:33(NASB)

-Having exposed their worldly ways, which did not honour the Lord Jesus Christ, Paul wanted to remind these born-again saints, that their disorderly behaviour and incessant bickerings, were dishonouring to the Lord, contradictory to His ways.
-They reflected the ungodly conduct of the unsaved, who are still members of a fallen creation.
+Having exposed their worldly ways which did not honour the Lord Jesus Christ, Paul wanted to remind these born-again saints that their disorderly behaviour and incessant bickering was dishonouring to the Lord and contradictory to His ways.
+They reflected the ungodly conduct of the unsaved who are still members of a fallen creation.

-Too often we see that there is disorder among the saints of God, and pandemonium can too readily become the norm, within a local church fellowship, or the wider the body of Christ.
-Too often, ungodly actions are accepted or ignored, while spiritual gifts are abused, when certain groups, or individuals, use their God-given gifts and talent, for self-glorification or self-centred motives.
-Instead of exercising themselves circumspectly, in order to glorify the Lord and build up the body of Christ, they dishonour His name through their worldly ways.
+Too often, we see that there is disorder among the saints of God and pandemonium can too readily become the norm within a local church fellowship, or the wider the Body of Christ.
+Too often, ungodly actions are accepted or ignored, while spiritual gifts are abused when certain groups or individuals use their God-given gifts and talents for self-glorification or self-centred motives.
+Instead of exercising themselves circumspectly in order to glorify the Lord and build up the Body of Christ, they dishonour His name through their worldly ways.

-There should be unity in the essentials of our faith; liberty and Christian courtesy surrounding any non-essential doctrinal issue, and godly love and graciousness should be demonstrated in the actions and attitudes we show, towards our brothers and sisters in Christ - knowing that God is not a God of confusion but the God of peace.
-As blood-bought children of our heavenly Father, we should reflect His godly characteristics, to the honour of His name.
+There should be unity in the essentials of our faith, liberty and Christian courtesy surrounding any non-essential doctrinal issues, and godly love and graciousness should be demonstrated in the actions and attitudes we show towards our brothers and sisters in Christ - knowing that God "is not a God of confusion but the God of peace."
+As blood-bought children of our Heavenly Father, we should reflect His godly characteristics, to the honour of His name.

 Heavenly Father, thank You for the words of instruction that were given to the Saints in Corinth.
-I pray that any ungodly or carnal attitude, that I have developed in my Christian walk, would be identified and dealt with.
+I pray that any ungodly or carnal attitude that I have developed in my Christian walk, would be identified and dealt with.
 Thank You that You are not a God of confusion.
-I pray that You would give me wisdom when I come across disunity within the body of Christ - so that I may know how to behave and what to do, in a way that honours Your name and character.
-Help me to walk, day by day, in humility and godly righteousness, to Your honour and glory - this I ask in Jesus name I pray, AMEN.
+I pray that You would give me wisdom when I come across disunity within the Body of Christ so that I may know how to behave and what to do in a way that honours Your name and character.
+Help me to walk, day by day, in humility and godly righteousness to Your honour and glory.
+This I ask in Jesus' name, AMEN.